-• Have each student write and complete the following sentence: "Pigs like to ."
-Then have them draw a picture that corresponds to what they have written.
-Encourage the use of punctuation and independent attempts to spell words correctly.
+- Have the students write and complete the following sentences: "Look!
+I see a .
+I want to swim."
+Then have them draw a picture that corresponds to what they have written. - Encourage the use of proper punctuation and independent attempts to spell words correctly.